owenm-26/bobyard_assessment/README.md

 3. **Delete Comments**: I would have to pass state around in order to allow a garbage can icon on each comment to affect the comments list in its parent.
 I would also just use the API I've already written in `api.ts`

+## Fun things for Future
+Could be interesting to implement the rest of these if I had more time:
+1. User Auth so that comments are more tightly bound to a user
+2. Filtering / Sorting (right now default sort is by time)
+3. Random topic every day for comments to respond to

 # Setup

 ## The Postgres Database